PSNI respond to Newry security alert cordon criticism

 He said police were hampered by two "ambiguous" bomb warnings.

-Mr Robinson said they had hindered their search for the bomb."No location"
+Mr Robinson said they had hindered their search for the bomb.

 "The warning came in to a local charity and it said the following: 'This is the IRA, there is a bomb under the underpass'," he said.